Abstract:

 Callosciurus erylhraeus), and the most common bird was Blood Pheasant (

 Ithaginis cruentus).
-In low-altitude areas, the number of species is higher in spring and winter, whereas in mid-altitude and high-altitude regions, the peak species diversity occurs during summer.
-The Jaccard index calculation results indicate that the high-altitude zone (
+In low-altitude areas, the number of species was higher in spring and winter, whereas in mid-altitude and high-altitude areas, the peak species diversity occured during summer.
+The Jaccard index calculation results indicated that high-altitude area (

 3500-

-4200 m) exhibits a more unique species composition compared to the mid-altitude (
+4200 m) had more unique species composition than the mid-altitude area (

 2700-